-- the inspector shall: - manually operate all zones or stations on the system through the controller; - o report as Deficient: - the absence of a rain or moisture sensor, - inoperative zone valves; - surface water leaks; - the absence of a backflow prevention device; - the absence of shut-off valves between the water meter and backflow device; - deficiencies in the performance and mounting of the controller; - missing or damaged components; and - deficiencies in the performance of the water emission devices; such as, sprayer heads, rotary sprinkler heads, bubblers or drip lines. - The inspector is not required to inspect: - o for effective coverage of the irrigation system; - o the automatic function of the controller; - the effectiveness of the sensors; such as, rain, moisture, wind, flow or freeze sensors; or - o sizing and effectiveness of backflow prevention device.
+- the inspector shall: - o manually operate all zones or stations on the system through the controller; - o report as Deficient: - the absence of a rain or moisture sensor, - inoperative zone valves; - surface water leaks; - the absence of a backflow prevention device; - the absence of shutoff valves between the water meter and backflow device; - deficiencies in the performance and mounting of the controller; - missing or damaged components; and - deficiencies in the performance of the water emission devices; such as, sprayer heads, rotary sprinkler heads, bubblers or drip lines. - The inspector is not required to inspect: - o for effective coverage of the irrigation system; - o the automatic function of the controller; - o the effectiveness of the sensors; such as, rain, moisture, wind, flow or freeze sensors;

-Swimming pools, spas, hot tubs, and equipment,

-- the inspector shall.

-- o report the type of construction;

-- o report as Deficient:

-- a pump motor, blower, or other electrical equipment that lacks bonding; - the absence of or deficiencies in safety barriers; - water leaks in above-ground pipes and equipment; - the absence or failure in performance of ground-fault circuit interrupter protection devices; and - deficiencies in: - surfaces; - tiles, coping, and decks; - slides, steps, diving boards, handrails, and other equipment; - drains, skimmers, and valves; - filters, gauges, pumps, motors, controls, and sweeps; - lighting fixtures; and - the pool heater that these standards of practice require to be reported for the heating system. - The inspector is not required to:
+- o sizing and effectiveness of backflow prevention device; or - o report on the performance of an underground zone. - Swimming pools, spas, hot tubs, and equipment, - the inspector shall. - o report the type of construction; - o report as Deficient: - the presence of a single blockable main drain (potential entrapment hazard); - a pump motor, blower, or other electrical equipment that lacks bonding; - the absence of or deficiencies in safety barriers; - water leaks in above-ground pipes and equipment; - the absence or failure in performance of ground-fault circuit interrupter protection devices; and - deficiencies in: - surfaces; - tiles, coping, and decks; - slides, steps, diving boards, handrails, and other equipment; - drains, skimmers, and valves; - filters, gauges, pumps, motors, controls, and sweeps; - lighting fixtures; and - the pool heater that these standards of practice require to be reported for the heating system. - The inspector is not required to: - o disassemble filters or dismantle or otherwise open any components or lines; - o operate valves; - o uncover or excavate any lines or concealed components of the system; - o fill the pool, spa, or hot tub with water; - o inspect any system that has been winterized, shut down, or otherwise secured; - o determine the presence of sub-surface water tables; - determine the effectiveness of entrapment covers;

-- o disassemble filters or dismantle or otherwise open any components or lines; - o operate valves; - uncover or excavate any lines or concealed components of the system; - o fill the pool, spa, or hot tub with water; - inspect any system that has been winterized, shut down, or otherwise secured; - determine the presence of sub-surface water tables; - o determine the effectiveness of entrapment covers; - determine the presence of pool shell or sub -surface leaks; or - inspect ancillary equipment such as computer controls, covers, chlorinators or other chemical dispensers, or water ionization devices or conditioners other than required by this section.
+- o determine the presence of pool shell or sub -surface leaks; or - inspect ancillary equipment such as computer controls, covers, chlorinators or other chemical dispensers, or water ionization devices or conditioners other than required by this section.